It’s your first home, but it’s not our first mortgage. Count on us to help you understand each stage of the process.

 When you're purchasing a home from a builder, the new construction mortgage application process is very similar to the process for buying an existing home.
 However, on new construction loans, you also have the option of choosing our Builder Best® Extended Rate Lock program.

 Visit our Construction Lending Center for more information.

 We provide a variety of resources to make the post-application process clear and straightforward.
 Complete the My FirstHome® interactive learning experience to learn more about each stage of the homebuying journey.
-You can also track your application every step of the way with our online status tool.

 After you apply for a mortgage

 What happens after my mortgage application is submitted?

 We'll send you disclosures listing your loan terms as well as estimated payments, and your application will be reviewed by an underwriter.